 The image of the priest-king of Mohenjo-Daro with a shawl wrapped around him is as iconic as the dancing girl also found there.
-But look closely at the priest-king’s bust and you will see that the circular designs and trefoils, originally sporting a red pigment on a blue or green background on the shawl, is uncannily similar to the double sided block printing or Ajrakh (or Ajrak) work practiced in Sindh and Kutch even today.
-The strong similarities have led some historians to believe that Ajrakh, may be one of the oldest continuous forms of printing indigenous to the sub-continent of India - tracing its origins back to more than 4000 years ago.
+But look closely at the priest-king’s bust and you will see that the circular designs and trefoils, originally sporting a red pigment on a blue or green background on the shawl, is uncannily similar to the double-sided block printing or Ajrakh (or Ajrak) work practised in Sindh and Kutch even today.
+The strong similarities have led some historians to believe that Ajrakh, maybe one of the oldest continuous forms of printing indigenous to the sub-continent of India – tracing its origins back to more than 4000 years ago.

-Practiced by the local communities in the vast deserts of Kutch in Gujarat and Sindh in Pakistan, the double sided block printed textile is still made in a traditional way with natural dyes.
-And it still sports the classic colors of blue and red with geometric patterns.
+Practised by the local communities in the vast deserts of Kutch in Gujarat and Sindh in Pakistan, the double-sided block printed textile is still made in a traditional way with natural dyes.
+And it still sports the classic colours of blue and red with geometric patterns.

-Ajrakh as a form of textile printing, was originally practiced in the Sindh region in present day Pakistan.
+Ajrakh, as a form of textile printing, was originally practised in the Sindh region in present-day Pakistan.
 Around 400 years ago, the Khatri community that worked on these textiles moved to Dhamadka, 50 km east of Bhuj, in Kutch.
 Early converts to Islam (in the 12th century CE) they are known as the Khoja Sheikhs and are still famous for their Ajrakh work.
-Though very little is known about the antecedents of this community what we do know is that Khatris have practiced this trade for hundreds of years.
+Though very little is known about the antecedents of this community what we do know is that Khatris have practised this trade for hundreds of years.

 There were few traditional blocks that remain today, a lot of the design has changed and it now incorporates new contemporary designs.
 These contemporary designs fill the urban market and brands like Fabindia, Biba and even couture designers are trying to revive the Ajrakh in a big way.